Stochastic tensor space feature theory with applications to robust machine learning: Methods

-\begin{remark} We conclude that the infimum above is achieved when $H_M = \mbox{span}\{\phi_1,\dots,\phi_{M}\}$ i.e., for the truncated KL expansion. \end{remark}
+\begin{remark} We conclude that the infimum above is achieved when $H_M = \mbox{span} \{\phi_1,\dots,\phi_{M}\}$ i.e., for the truncated KL expansion. \end{remark}

 \begin{remark} The KL expansion is largely a theoretical tool for signal analysis.
 The main difficulty in its construction arises in estimation of the random variables $Y_1(\omega), \dots,, Y_M(\omega)$.
 Although these are mutually uncorrelated, in general they are not independent, leading to a high dimensional joint distribution estimation problem.
-Even for moderate dimension $M$, the number of realizations of $v(\bx,\omega)$ needed to construct a joint pdf becomes impractical.
-However, for purposes of detecting anomalous signals and building a classifier, only the eigenpairs $\{\lambda_k,\phi_k\}_{k=1}^M$ are needed, a significantly easier problem.
-This can be achieved by constructing a covariance matrix from realizations of $v(\bx,\omega)$ and computing the eigenvalues and eigenvectors (See the method of snapshots, \cite{Castrillon2002}). \end{remark}
+Even for moderate dimension $M$, the number of realizations of $v(\bx,\omega)$ needed to construct \revt{the joint probability distribution function (pdf)} becomes impractical.
+However, for the purposes of detecting anomalous signals and building a classifier, only the eigenpairs $\{\lambda_k,\phi_k\}_{k=1}^M$ are needed, a significantly easier problem.
+This can be achieved by constructing the covariance matrix from realizations of $v(\bx,\omega)$ and computing the eigenvalues and eigenvectors (See the method of snapshots, \cite{Castrillon2002}). \end{remark}

-\section{Approach}
+\subsection{Approach}

+In this section we show how to construct subspaces that allow good separation between the classes.
+Recall from our introductory example that if a Fourier basis is chosen for the representation of the signal, separation between the signal components can be found, making it easier to classify.

+Suppose $u^{\bA}$, which we will refer as the nominal signal $v(\bx,\omega) - E_v$, and $u^{\bB},u^{\bC}$ are random field signals that belong in the Bochner space $L^{2}_{\bbP}(\Omega;L^{2}(U))$.
+The key question is, can we find a suitable tensor basis in $L^{2}_{\bbP}(\Omega;L^{2}(U))$ that can reveal separation between the signals?
+(See Figure \ref{fig:separationspaces}(a)).
+This is achieved by using a KL expansion together with anomaly detection.